atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 I didn't get to finish my "start a sewing project" item on my TODO list.
 But I hope to plan it a bit... being that it is now 10:12.
 I HAVE TIME!
 We went to the shore today, which was fun ^.^

 > Taking a break and doing a day trip was really fun.
 I'm also really thinking about going back to school and travelling more.

+02/03/2019
+---
+Had a good stream today, Started my first dev project!
+At the end of my stream, unfortunately, I didn't get anything working.
+I am a bit overwhelmed with how many things I need to learn!
+I am also interested in challenging myself to read more.
+I also would like to watch more pop-culturey things... it amazes me how much I do not know.

+> Starting my first dev project was a bit bumpy, but I hope to look back at this and be proud that I finished it.

+02/04/2019
+---
+Went to the gym today!
+I felt tired ALL DAY after.
+I really didn't get much done, buttt I started a pixel art class, and found a cool Computer Science Degree program completely free online.
+To be honest, it really overwhelms me.
+I'm quite discouraged.
+A part of me feels like I can't learn all this, the course takes 2 years to complete... if I'm not my normal lazy self.
+It is a lot, I also feel like I am not smart enough to complete this.
+I know these are just excuses.
+I really want to attempt these courses... so I am not taking the intro to CS course.
+Fingers crossed!
+Also...
+I'm totally not re-reading these, apologies for errors.

+> Went to the gym for the first time in a few months!

+02/05/3029
+---